 Me: “You’re so welcome!
 You can keep the bag if you want to.”
 That statement will be made in a way that it is very clear that I’ll cut a bitch if they try to keep the bag.
 Merry Christmas!

 I know it seems like a big undertaking to make all the wrapping, it is much less painful than watching me wrap with paper.
 My old roommate once watched me try to wrap Christmas presents.
 After about 5 minutes, she said: “do you want me to show you how to do that”?
 I’m helpless with wrapping.
-Cloth gift wrap at least is stupidly easy.
+Reusable gift bags are stupidly easy.

 1) Double your cloth, and lay your present over it.
 You’re gauging how much fabric you need.